jsmoriss/jsm-show-comment-meta/readme.txt

 == Description ==

 The JSM's Show Comment Metadata plugin displays comment meta keys and their unserialized values in a metabox at the bottom of comment editing pages.

 By default, the current user needs to have the 'manage_options' capability to view the Comment Metadata metabox, and the 'manage_options' capability to delete individual meta keys.
-The default 'manage_options' capability can be modified using the 'jsmscm_show_metabox_capability' and 'jsmscm_delete_meta_capability' filters.
+The default 'manage_options' capability can be modified using the 'jsmscm_show_metabox_capability' and 'jsmscm_delete_meta_capability' filters (see filters.txt in the plugin folder).

 There are no plugin settings - simply *install* and *activate* the plugin.